dollarscout

 Crypto

-DeFi (Decentralized Finance) refers to a financial ecosystem built on blockchain technology that allows users to conduct financial transactions without intermediaries like banks or brokers.
+DeFi (Decentralized Finance) refers to a financial system built on blockchain technology that removes traditional intermediaries like banks, allowing for direct peer-to-peer transactions.

 Dividend